 c.
 Use, or permit the use of, the System except for Customer’s internal purposes.
 Customer agrees that it shall not provide access to or perform services for third parties using the System including, but not limited to, any service bureau, time-sharing, lease, distribution or re-sale, rental, application service provider arrangement, or any other arrangement;

 d.
-Disclose or grant access to an access code to the System or any component thereof to any third party.
+Disclose, resell or grant access to an access code to the System or any component thereof to any third party not affiliated with the company.

 4. Payment and Taxes.

 a.
-Company will invoice Customer for system access every year.
 All amounts invoiced hereunder are due and payable within thirty (30) days of the date of the invoice;

 b.
 Customer agrees to pay any sales, value-added or other similar taxes imposed by applicable law that Company must pay based on this Agreement, except for taxes based on Company’s income.